Translate German video to Spanish | Fast online tool

 HeyGen includes tools designed to make translation quick, accurate, and easy to manage.
 The system detects German speech, turns it into Spanish, and produces subtitles or narration that sound polished.
 You can choose from a wide selection of Spanish voices, including options for Mexico, Colombia, Argentina, and Spain.
 Voice cloning lets you keep the original speaker’s identity across languages, which is helpful for brands, educators, and recurring presenters.
 The editor gives you control of timing, pacing, captions, and narration without switching tools.
 Subtitles can be exported as SRT or VTT files for YouTube, training platforms, and accessibility requirements.
 Lip-sync ensures the new Spanish audio matches mouth movement for a natural viewing experience.
 You can also use Spanish-speaking avatars to present your message or create short videos from text.

-If you need additional localisation, the German to Portuguese Video Translator can help you reach more global audiences.
+If you need additional localization, the German to Portuguese Video Translator can help you reach more global audiences.

 How to translate your video into German or Spanish in 4 easy steps